unstoppablecarl/downsync/src/markdown/downsync-rules.md

 ### Overwatch Action

 Although not included on the Unit cards, all units can perform the Overwatch Action for the cost of 1 Action Point.
-When a Unit performs an Overwatch action it gains 1 Overwatch Token.
-Overwatch Tokens allow Units to perform Reactions even after they have activated with a higher chance to act first.
-See: [Reaction Engagements](#reaction-engagements)
+When a Unit performs an Overwatch Action it gains 1 [Overwatch Token](#overwatch-token).
+Overwatch Tokens allow Units to perform
+Reactions even after they have activated with a higher chance to act first.

+An Overwatch Action may be performed by a Unit participating in a [Reaction Engagement](#reaction-engagements).

 ### Scan Action